MozillaReality/webvr-addon/README.md

 #### Testing the `.xpi` without `jpm`

-1. If you'd like to test a generated `.xpi` with a different version/build of Firefox, you must first disable the check that requires only signed add-ons to be installed.
-In Firefox, open `about:config` and flip `xpinstall.signatures.required` to `false`.
+1. If you'd like to test a generated `.xpi` with a different version/build of Firefox, you must first disable the check that allows only signed add-ons to be installed.
+In Firefox, open `about:config` and change `xpinstall.signatures.required` to `false`.
 2. Drag the generated `.xpi` from your file system onto any active browser window in Firefox.
 3. Click the "Install" button!